martindbp/lazybug/README.md

 ## Frontend

 To release new frontend changes do:
-1. `make purge-web-cache`
+1. `ssh root@$LAZYBUG_SERVER_IP`
-2. ssh into server
+2. `cd lazybug && make update-server`  # this kills the server, pulls changes, builds the frontend and runs the server again
-3. `make update-server`  # this kills the server, pulls changes, builds the frontend and runs the server again
+3. The previous command purges the Cloudflare cache, but this sometimes doesn't work, in that case go to cloudflare and do "Purge Cache -> Purge Everything"

 ## Environment variables